Sari Gelin: Versions

 All versions of Sari Gelin-Sari Aghjik use the same melody and are written in the literary genre known as Bayati, which is one of the most popular forms of poetry in most of the Middle East.
 Bayati poetry is known for its reflective and introspective prose.
 Generally, Bayati poetry consists of lines of seven syllables written in a simple rhythm.
-However, There are many different lyrical interpretations of Sari Gelin among Armenians, Azerbaijanis, Georgians, Persians, and Turks.
-The song is a subject of contention and accusations of plagiarism among the countries where it is popular.
-At the moment, there is no consensus about its country of origin.

 Armenian Sari Aghjik

 The Sari Aghjik (Mountain Girl) version uses the same melody with the Armenian word for the girl (aghjik աղջիկ) as in the song Vard Siretsi ("I loved a rose").
+Both Armenian versions, are about the boy complaining that the unkind girl has rejected him.
+In Armenian Sari Aghjik, the girl has chosen someone else over him.
 The lyrics translate to:

 The phrase "Don't pour poison into (salt on) my wound" is an idiom that means "don't make my troubles worse".

 Azerbaijani Sarı Gəlin

-In Azerbaijan, Sarı Gəlin (Blond Maiden) is a legend that symbolizes the love between a Muslim Azerbaijani and a Christian Kipchak girl who are kept apart. "seni mene vermezler" ("They will not give you to me") is a reference to this story.
+In Azerbaijan, Sarı Gəlin (Blond Maiden) is a legend that symbolizes the love between a Muslim Azerbaijani and a Christian Armenian girl who are kept apart.